MikaStiebitz/Git-Gud/README.md

 6. Remove the Remote repository level
 7. Level should not marked as done if the command was right but it didnt work
 8. Progress bar calculation not working
+9. On git status no .git folder should be visible